 Notification of changes

-The FCS reserves the right to change these conditions from time to time.
+The SCS reserves the right to change these conditions from time to time.
 Your continued use of the site will signify your acceptance of any adjustment to these terms.

 Submit any questions or concerns regarding perceived violations of this policy to: